 However, the Advisory Committee Notes underlying Fed.
 R. Civ.
 P. 26(b)(2)(B) recognize that the burden and cost of locating, retrieving, and providing discovery of some electronically stored information may make such information not reasonably accessible.
-Thus, Fed.
+Although the Advisory Committee Notes underlying Fed.
+R. Civ.
+P. 26(b)(2)(B) state that a party's identification of sources of electronically stored information as not reasonably accessible does not relieve the party of its common law or statutory duties to preserve evidence, Fed.
 R. Civ.
 P. 26(b)(2)(B) provides that the Court may limit discovery from such sources in appropriate circumstances.
 The Advisory Committee Notes underlying Fed.
 R. Civ.
 P. 26(f)(3) state that the parties should engage in early discussions of the forms of production of electronically stored information so that both parties' needs might be met and to "help avoid the expense and delay of searches or productions using inappropriate forms."